 Remember to take it.....

 One day at a time.
 One.
 Day.
 At.
 A. Time.
-And beyond this, one thought, one moment, one breath.
+And beyond this, one thought, one moment, and one breath at a time.

 What strategies do you use to help you stay present?
 Please leave a comment below!
 I love to learn strategies :)